ahbou/ahmed/Readme.md

 A commit based introduction.
 -------

-I'm Ahmed and I'm 29 years old.
+I'm Ahmed and I'm 30 years old.
 I'm an iOS engineer based in Casablanca, Morocco 🇲🇦 with my Wife 💑 and our 1 year old son 👶🏻

 **I'm smoke free for a year now!**

 I have a Master's degree in Information Technology.

-I just joined Gojugo as the technical lead.
+I spend most of my day in Xcode and I'm advocating for a world of Swift everywhere.
+I also enjoy using Ruby and Kotlin.

-With the CTO, we are building a new way for contractors to find clients and vice versa.
+I'm the technical lead at Gojugo.
+We are building a new way for contractors to find clients and vice versa.
 Our iOS app is 100% Swift too.

+We just shipped a map view using RXSwift and Websockets, the future is awesome!

 ---